GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/intersectFrac/Example.rst

 Constitutive laws
 ------------------------------

-For this specific problem, we simulate the elastic deformation and fracture slippage caused by uniaxial compression.
-A homogeneous and isotropic domain with one solid material is assumed, with mechanical properties specified in the ``Constitutive`` section.
+For this problem, we simulate the elastic deformation and fracture slippage caused by the uniaxial compression.
+A homogeneous and isotropic domain with one solid material is assumed, and its mechanical properties are specified in the ``Constitutive`` section.

 Fracture surface slippage is assumed to be governed by the Coulomb failure criterion.
 The contact constitutive behavior is named ``fractureMaterial`` in the ``Coulomb`` block, where cohesion ``cohesion="0.0"`` and friction angle ``frictionAngle="0.523598776"`` are specified.